ErrorTzy/writings/notes/Philosophy_of_Mind/Secondary_Literature/DescartesMeditation.md

 ## 2.3.
 Investigation on Sensory Perception

-I preceive more distinctly by sensory perception than imagination. therefore I need to investigate senory perception.
+I perceive more distinctly by sensory perception than imagination. therefore I need to investigate senory perception.

 ### 2.3.1.
 What I previously took to be perceived by senses and reckoned to be true and the reason for thinking this

 #### 2.3.1.1.
-Body and sesory data are not in me
+Body and sensory data are not in me

 I perceive: